Druhin13/NA-docs/Text Styles/readme.md

 - **Font Sizes:** Font sizes are not tied to heading tag levels; focus on the semantic meaning of each tag.
 - **Avoid Inconsistencies:** Refrain from naming text styles as `h7`, `h8`, etc., to prevent confusion.

 By following these guidelines, we can ensure our web pages are accessible, SEO-friendly, and maintain a logical structure.
-This standardization will facilitate effective and efficient collaboration between our design and development teams, leading to better project outcomes.
+This standardization will facilitate effective and efficient collaboration between our design and development teams, improving project outcomes.

 <br>

 ## What's Next

-I am currently working on developing a text style sheet frame for Figma.
+I am currently working on developing a text-style sheet frame for Figma.
 This frame will allow designers to add their text styles, including sizes, spacings, and other attributes.
-Once completed, developers will be able to export the entire frame to Webflow, enabling them to import all the text styles at once.
+Once completed, developers can export the entire frame to Webflow, enabling them to import all the text styles at once.
 This initiative aims to streamline our design-to-development workflow further and ensure consistency across all projects.
 Stay tuned for updates on this exciting development!

 ---
 <br>